Our Approach to Corporate Governance

 (excluding outside auditors)

-Notes: 1.
-The figures in the table above include amounts paid to two directors who retired as of the close of the Annual General Meeting of Shareholders for the Company’s 24th Business Term held on June 25, 2021, covering the period from April 1, 2021 through to the date of retirement.
+The figures in the table above include amounts paid to one member of the board and two corporate auditors who retired as of the close of the Annual General Meeting of Shareholders for the Company’s 26th Business Term held on June 27, 2023 covering the period from April 1, 2023 through to the date of retirement.

 Capability of the Board of Directors as a Whole and Views on Diversity